AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 Evaluating several times this small script always produces the same sequence.
 This is key to have reproducible and deterministic behavior.
 In the remaining of the book, we will intensively use random number generators.

-Our script then follow with training a perceptron with 500 points.
+Our script then follows with training a perceptron with 500 points.
 We then create 2,000 test points, which will be then displayed on the screen, using Grapher.
 We wrote the condition `(p feed: point) > 0.5` to color a point as red.
 We could have `(p feed: point) = 1` instead, however in the future chapter we will replace the perceptron with another kind of artificial neuron, which will not exactly produce the value 1.

-We see that our the area of red points goes closely follows the red line.
+We see that our the area of red points goes is very close to the red line.
 This means that our perceptron is able to classify points with a good accuracy.

 What if reduce the number of training of our perceptron?
 You can try this by changing the value `500` by, let's say, `100`.
 What is the result?
 The perceptron does not classify points as accurately than with 500 trainings.
 This follow the intuition we elaborated when we first mentioned the training.
 More training a perceptron has, more accurate it will be (however, this is not always true with neural networks, as we will see later on).